mattermost-community/mattermost-plugin-confluence/README.md

 ## Configure notifications

-### /confluence subscribe

-Configure what events should send notifications to your Mattermost channel.
-When a user types `/confluence subscribe` in a channel, they will open a modal window that lets them configure a notification from Confluence to be delivered to the channel they are currently in.

 - The ``Alias`` (Subscription Name) is intended to be an easy to remember name for the subscription.
 You will use this name when you need to edit the configuration again.

 - `Confluence Base URL` is the URL of the Confluence server this rule is intended to come from.
 The Confluence server must have been setup by an administrator with Mattermost using the `/confluence install` command prior to using it in a subscription.